Lachie-Source/BumpyBot/README.md

 # BumpyBot
-BumpyBot Is An Efficient And Simple Discord Bot Written In TypeScript Powered By Discord.JS
+BumpyBot Is An Efficient And Simple Discord Bot Written In TypeScript And Powered By Discord.JS